British Columbia: Rapid growth and development (1860s to 1910s)

-The completion of the railway in 1885 was a huge boost to the province's economy, facilitating the transportation of the region's considerable resources to the east.
-The milltown of Granville, known as Gastown, near the mouth of the Burrard Inlet was selected as the terminus of the railway, prompting the incorporation of the city as Vancouver in 1886.
+The completion of the railway in 1885 contributed to the economy, facilitating the transportation of the region's considerable resources to the east.
+The milltown of Granville, also known as Gastown was selected as the terminus.
+This prompted the incorporation of the city of Vancouver in 1886.
 The completion of the Port of Vancouver spurred rapid growth, and in less than fifty years the city surpassed Winnipeg, Manitoba, as the largest in Western Canada.
 The early decades of the province were ones in which issues of land use—specifically, its settlement and development—were paramount.
-This included expropriation from First Nations people of their land, control over its resources, as well as the ability to trade in some resources (such as fishing).
+This included expropriation from First Nations people of their land, control over its resources, as well as the ability to trade in some resources, such as fishing.

-Establishing a labour force to develop the province was problematic from the start, and British Columbia was the locus of immigration from Europe, China, Japan and India.
-The influx of a non-European population stimulated resentment from the dominant ethnic groups, resulting in agitation (much of it successful) to restrict the ability of Asian people to immigrate to British Columbia through the imposition of a head tax.
+Establishing a labour force to develop the province was problematic, and British Columbia was a destination of immigration from Europe, China, Japan and India.
+The influx of a non-European population stimulated resentment from the dominant ethnic groups, resulting in agitation and an attempt to restrict the ability of Asian people to immigrate to British Columbia through the imposition of the Chinese head tax.
 This resentment culminated in mob attacks against Chinese and Japanese immigrants in Vancouver in 1887 and 1907.
-The subsequent Komagata Maru incident in 1914, where hundreds of Indians were denied entry into Vancouver, was also a direct result of the anti-Asian resentment at the time.
-By 1923, almost all Chinese immigration had been blocked except for merchants, professionals, students and investors.

-Meanwhile, the province continued to grow.
-In 1914, the last spike of a second transcontinental rail line, the Grand Trunk Pacific, linking north-central British Columbia from the Yellowhead Pass through Prince George to Prince Rupert was driven at Fort Fraser.
-This opened up the North Coast and the Bulkley Valley region to new economic opportunities.
-What had previously been an almost exclusively fur trade and subsistence economy soon became a locus for forestry, farming, and mining.
+20th century

 In World War I, the province responded strongly to the call to assist the British Empire against its German foes in French and Belgian battlefields.
-About 55,570 of the 400,000 British Columbian residents, the highest per-capita rate in Canada, responded to the military needs.
-Horseriders from the province's Interior region and First Nations soldiers made contributions to Vimy Ridge and other battles.
+About 55,570 of the province's 400,000 residents, the highest per-capita rate in Canada, responded to the military's need.
 About 6,225 men from the province died in combat.